MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 locally decoded picture.
 It is expected that the reconstructed output of the encoder and decoder match exactly.

+The first instance of '%d' in FILE will be expanded with the current frame number.

 ### `--postRecolourPath=FILE`
 (Encoder only)
 As part of the encoding process, it may be necessary to re-colour the point cloud if the point geometry is altered.
 This diagnostic output file corresponds to the re-coloured point cloud prior to attribute coding without output geometry scaling.

+The first instance of '%d' in FILE will be expanded with the current frame number.

 ### `--preInvScalePath=FILE`
 (Decoder only)